Being Injured At Work Does Not Justify Firing You

 Legal Steps to Take after Your Workplace Injury

-If you have been injured on-the-job, you should speak with a personal injury and premises liability lawyer as soon as possible after the incident occurs.
+If you have been injured on-the-job, you should speak with a personal injury and as soon as possible after the incident occurs.
 You need to protect your rights and ensure you are paid all you are owed for your workplace injury.
 There are also other legal actions that you can take if your employment is terminated after a workplace injury.

 Firing an employee after workplace injury is reported and compensated through workers’ compensation is a form of retaliation.
 You are legally protected by your injury claim and being fired is against regulations.
 When termination happens, you may be able to take legal action.